WebAssembly/design/FAQ.md

  * Small encoding: The representation of a program should be as small as possible for transmission over the Internet.
  * Fast decoding: The binary format should be fast to decompress and decode for fast startup of programs.
- * Fast compiling: The IR should be fast to compile (and suitable for either AOT or JIT) for fast startup of programs.
+ * Fast compiling: The IR should be fast to compile (and suitable for either AOT- or JIT-compilation) for fast startup of programs.

 LLVM IR was designed for use primarily as an offline compiler.
 It is meant to make compiler optimizations easy to implement, and to represent the constructs and semantics required by C, C++, and other languages on a large variety of operating systems and architectures.
-This means that by default the IR is not portable (the same program has different representations for different architctures) or stable (it changes over time as optimization and language requirements change).
+This means that by default the IR is not portable (the same program has different representations for different architectures) or stable (it changes over time as optimization and language requirements change).
 It has representations for a huge variety of information that is useful for implementing mid-level compiler optimizations but is not useful for code generation (but which represents a large surface area for codegen implementers to deal with).